The UGreen True Wireless Earbuds ultralight alternatives to Apple AirPods impress for casual use and video calls

 UGreen HiTune T2 Low Latency True Wireless Earbuds: features

-The headline feature on these earbuds is an enhanced gaming mode – engaged when you tap the right earbud four times – that achieves 60ms audio latency to ensure that images and audio sync-up.
-You get about four hours playtime on a single charge, with the case offering an additional 16 hours of power.
-That case can be recharged via a USB-C port, which takes about 90 minutes, though a quick 15 minute-charge gives you an hour’s listening.
+The headline feature on these earbuds is an enhanced gaming mode – engaged when you tap the right earbud four times – that achieves 60ms audio latency to ensure that images and audio sync up.
+You get about four hours of playtime on a single charge, with the case offering an additional 16 hours of power.
+That case can be recharged via a USB-C port, which takes about 90 minutes, though a quick 15-minute charge gives you an hour’s listening.
 A pulsating light on the front of the charging case indicates that the earphones are recharging.
-As a nice bonus they also recharge on QI wireless charging pads.
+As a nice bonus, they also recharge on QI wireless charging pads.

 After a few minutes of not being used – but while still in our ears – they switched off.
 We also got audible warnings about the battery running out at 45, 30, and 15 minutes before they shut down.